How fair are we? From conceptualization to automated assessment of fairness definitions: Existing Approaches for Fairness Assessment

-\begin{itemize} \item \emph{Which?} We conducted a comprehensive search, combining both automated and manual methods, to gather relevant papers from a variety of sources, including conferences and journals. \item \emph{Where?} Our literature analysis focused on prominent software engineering venues, encompassing nine conferences: ASE, ESEC/FSE, ESEM, ICSE, ICSME, ICST, ISSTA, MSR, and SANER, as well as five journals: EMSE, IST, JSS, TOSEM, and TSE.
-To automate this process, we utilized the \textit{Scopus} database \footnote{\url{https://scopus.com}} and employed advanced search and export functions to retrieve all papers published in specific venues within the temporal range we decided. \item \emph{What?} For each article, we extracted information from the title and abstract by applying predefined keywords to ensure relevance to our research focus. \item \emph{When?} Given that automated fairness assessment is a relatively recent research area, our search was limited to the most recent five years, spanning from 2017 to 2022.
+\begin{itemize} \item \emph{Which?} We conducted a comprehensive search, combining both automated and manual methods, to gather relevant papers from a variety of sources, including conferences and journals. \item \emph{Where?} Our literature analysis focused on prominent software engineering venues, encompassing eleven conferences: ASE, ESEC/FSE, ESEM, ICSE, ICSME, ICST, ISSTA, MSR, SANER, FASE, and MODELS as well as five journals: EMSE, IST, JSS, TOSEM, and TSE.
+In particular, we collect relevant information for those venues, \ie title and abstract, that we used in the filtering process.
+To automate this process, we utilized the \textit{Scopus} database\footnote{\url{https://scopus.com}} and employed advanced search and export functions to retrieve all papers published in specific venues within the temporal range we decided. \item \emph{What?} For each article, we extracted information from the title and abstract by applying predefined keywords to ensure relevance to our research focus. \item \emph{When?} Given that automated fairness assessment is a relatively recent research area, our search was limited to the most recent five years, spanning from 2017 to 2023.
 This temporal constraint allowed us to capture the latest developments and trends in the field.
-It is worth noticing how the query was executed in April of 2023, hence 2023 has not been considered. \end{itemize}
+It is worth noticing how the query was executed in April of 2024, hence 2024 has not been considered. \end{itemize}

+We export the relevant papers from Scopus and exploit dedicated Python scripts to search in title and abstract the following set of keywords in \textit{AND} conjunction: